apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/index.md

          under the License.
 ---

-# BlackBerry Installation Guide
+# BlackBerry Platform Guide

 This guide shows how to set up your SDK environment to deploy Cordova apps for BlackBerry devices prior to BlackBerry version 10.
-For BlackBerry 10, you need to use a different SDK environment, described in the BlackBerry 10 Installation Guide.
+For BlackBerry 10, you need to use a different SDK environment, described in the BlackBerry 10 Platform Guide.
 You can't use the Cordova CLI (described in The Command-Line Interface) for development prior to version 10.
 Instead, you develop with a set of platform-centered shell tools described in BlackBerry Development